Sybil-Resilient Coin Minting: A Static Community

 \section{A Static Community}

-We start with a simplified model of a static community -- once started, no further identities leave or join the community.
-The aim of this model is to show, as identities are exposed and decided as sybils, that the money they minted is counted for by the identities on the boundary of the group of sybils, which are corrupt by definition, and eventually fully retrieved as fine.
-For now the model relies on quite a powerful assumption that once a sybil is randomly picked, it is exposed deterministically, therefore all sybils are exposed eventually.
-Section \ref{section: probabilistic model} will soften this assumption to some degree.
+We start our analysis of the protocol presented above with a simplified model of a static community -- once started, no further identities leave or join the community.
+The aim of this model is to show, as identities are exposed and determined to be sybils, that the money they minted is accounted for by the identities on the boundary of the group of sybils, which are corrupt by definition, and eventually fully retrieved as fine.
+For this model we assume that the community checks exactly one identity in the graph at each round, immediately (deterministically) exposing it if it is a sybil.
+Indeed, this is quite a powerful assumption; Section~\ref{section: probabilistic model} weakens this assumption to some degree.
+We also assume that the community prioritises older identities, when picking one for examination, so as to expose older sybils before newly introduced sybils.
+The third assumption, the assumption that the community remains static, implies formally that in step \ref{step: community growth} the $\mathit{Transition}$ function simply returns the same graph at each round. $\forall t, G_{t+1}=G_t$.